AreaLayer/EVM2/README.md

 ## License

 Public domain, except you can't use for shitcoins.
+Only Bitcoins here.